 Tour price includes

 - Return international flights from Australia on Qantas / Sri Lankan Airlines in economy class.
-Upgrade to Business class available (additional cost).
+Upgrade to Business class available subject to availability.

 - Accommodation in 4 and 5 star hotels with breakfast daily (B)